-The relative grades are calculated based on the examination results of the total graduating class, as well as the graduating classes from two or more previous years, depending on the number of students in the current graduating class.
+The grades achieved by at least two previously graduating year groups may also be taken into account when calculating the relative grades for the current graduating year group, depending on the size of the graduating cohort.
 For degree grades, the ECTS grade must be included.
 For individual modules, the ECTS grade may be listed when possible and necessary.